iOS 15 should be tailored to make the iPhone 12 Pro more pro

 The next iteration of iOS needs more advanced features and settings designed solely for pro iPhone models.
 This would not only target a more savvy user, but also provide a clearer differentiation between a regular iPhone and a pro one.
-And thewith its 6.7-inch display needs even more software features that take advantage of its large screen.
+And the iPhone 12 Pro Max with its 6.7-inch display needs even more software features that take advantage of its large screen.

 he said, "It is in Apple's DNA that technology alone is not enough.
 It's technology married with liberal arts, married with the humanities, that yields us the results that make our heart sing.
 And no where is that more true than in these post-PC devices."

 Ten years later, Apple is still at that metaphorical intersection of technology and liberal arts, but it's no longer the nice tidy corner Jobs presented.
 Models in the iPhone 12 lineup are incredibly similar with the 12 Pro Max being an outlier.
-Other devices like theshare a significant Venn-diagram overlap with Apple's MacBook laptop line.
+Other devices like the new M1-chip iPad Pro share a significant Venn-diagram overlap with Apple's MacBook laptop line.
 By all accounts, the iPad Pro walks like a Mac and quacks like a Mac, but it doesn't behave like one.
 Despite its "pro" hardware it still uses the same software as the iPad Air and the iPhone.
 Where are the "pro" apps?
 Where are the advanced OS features that take advantage of the M1-chip power?
 The improvements in Apple's hardware technology outpaced the software that runs it and in turn limits how people use it creatively, scientifically, professionally and personally.

 , Apple first cracked open the door for tailored iOS features.
 The 6 Plus was the first iPhone to have a truly large screen, which afforded it a few opportunities for software features in iOS 8 that no other iPhone had.
 For example, if you rotated the 6 Plus into landscape position, the Mail app would show a list of inbox messages on the left side of the screen and the current message on the right.
 This wasn't revolutionary, but it showed how a large-screen iPhone could get its own unique iOS features.
 And I hoped Apple would add more.